dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
- no no that was
+ no that was
 pretty thorough

 **Carlo Vicari:**
-yeah good great stuff
+yes good great stuff
 Jerry

 **Jerry:**
- can I bring up one more thing oh
+ can I bring up one more thing

 **Carlo Vicari:**
-yeah absolutely go ahead
+yes absolutely go ahead

 **Jerry:**
-um not to
+not to
-belabor the point but the thesis that I arrived upon regarding the etherium classic community was that there were these three constituent constituencies of the developers the miners and the
+belabor the point but the thesis that I arrived upon regarding the ethereum classic community was that there were these three constituent constituencies of the developers the miners and the